-On a small vanity, you generally plan to center a single sink, both from side to side and from front to back.
+On a small vanity, it’s usually best to center a single sink from side to side and from front to back.

-1Use the sink manufacturer’s template to draw the cutout line on the countertop.
-If no template is provided, set the bowl upside down on the countertop and trace the outline, then draw a second line about 3/4 inch inside that line to serve as your cut line.
+1 Use the sink manufacturer’s template to mark the cutout on the countertop.
+If no template is provided, make your own.
+Set the bowl upside down on a sheet of paper and mark around the sink’s perimeter.
+Remove the sink and then draw a second line about 3/4 inch inside the first line and cut along this line to make your template.

 4 If you haven’t already done so, install the faucet.
 When the faucet is in place, turn the sink upside down and run a bead of silicone adhesive along the underside of the molded lip (adhesive is included with some sinks).

-5Set the sink in place, firmly pressing down all edges to assure a secure seal.
+5 Set the sink in place, firmly pressing down all edges to assure a secure seal.